Lichborne/Simple-Mathematical-Parser-in-Haskell/README.md

 Syntax is the standard Haskell syntax for multiplication, division, addition, subtraction, exponentiation, and equivalence relation.

-Outputs are constructed of the following type:
+Outputs are constructed using the following type:

 data Expr = Lit Integer
           | Add Expr Expr